-Australia indeed offers the most diverse types of tours that is hard to beat.
+Australia indeed offers the most diverse types of tours that are hard to beat.

-The choice of Australia tours is big.
+The choice of tours in Australia is big.
 From international to Australian based tour operators to independent privately owned local tour companies, you are spoilt for choice.
-While travellers may be motivated to explore a country on tours by different reasons they all seem to have something in common.
+While travellers may be motivated to explore a country on tours by different reasons, they all seem to have something in common.
 And travellers want to experience the uniqueness of a place through the eyes of the locals.

 Tips for choosing the right Australia Tours

-What key factors makes a good tour for Australia?
+What key factors make a good tour for Australia?

-- Use good websites that compare all available tours.
-Depending on the type of tour you are searching, these are the best 3 booking sites that I can recommend for booking Australia Tours.
+Use good websites that compare all available tours.
+Depending on the type of tour you are searching, these are the best 3 booking sites to recommend booking Australia Tours.

-2) Viator is the best international travel website that searches over thousands of day-trips all over the world.
-For Australia is the best tool for brainstorming top-rated day-tours across the country.
-They keep adding new tours every day, so check them out on a regular basis.
+GetYourGuide is the best international travel website that searches thousands of day-trips all over the world.
+It’s the best tool for brainstorming top-rated day-tours across Australia.

-- Select 2-3 tours, that match your criteria and then drill down.
-Take a closer look at each individual tours.
+- Select 2-3 tours that match your criteria and then drill down.
+Take a closer look at each tour.

 - Check carefully what the selected tours cover and not cover: meals, drinks, extras, etc.

-- Use a check box for important things such as to travel style, number of travellers in the group, level of fitness required, activities included, free time, etc.
+- Use a checkbox for important things such as travel style, many travellers in the group, level of fitness required; activities included free time, etc.